 - hold a bottle above yourself with one hand and wash with the other

-- wipe up water with towel or sheet
+- wipe up water with towels and squeeze it out into bucket

 It’s a simple shower which collapses for storage, requiring no pipes and little water.
 Parts from top to bottom: